Spanish Beef Stew

 - 150ml of white wine

 - 250ml of beef stock

 Heat half the oil in a large, flameproof cooking pot.
 Put the meat in the hot oil and brown.

 In a small frying pan heat the rest of the oil, add the onion and garlic and fry for about 5 minutes.
 Add the flour and the paprika and fry for 5 minutes more being careful not to burn this mix.

 Add the onion mix to the meat pot, add the white wine, stock and water and bring to the boil.
-Cook this for about an hour and a half.
+Reduce the heat and gently simmer this for about an hour and a half.

-Add the carrots, chopped tomatoes and a little saffron or a teaspoon of yellow food colouring to the pot and cook for about 25 minutes.
+Add the carrots, chopped tomatoes and a little saffron or a teaspoon of yellow food colouring to the pot and continue gently cooking for about 25 minutes.
 Then add the potatoes, the peas a little more beef stock if necessary and cook for another 20 -25 minutes until the potatoes are cooked.

 Serve it with some crusty bread.